dymodi/dymodi.github.io/Research/Beacon/Beacon-Notes-on-Paper.md

 Know something about what they are doing in machine learning group

 ## Discussion with Professor
+10/08
+1. Prepare for the 2018 MobiSys (12/08 DDL).
+I will prepare an outline in this week.

 09/21
 1. In future deployment, the transmission power will be reduced so that it can only be heared within the shop.
 2. Based on 1. each beacon data can match to a POI.
 What we care is not multiple beacons heared at the same time, but the time difference between each